sachinsenal0x64/hifi-tui/README.md

 > I'm currently paying for a Tidal HiFi Plus subscription.

-> We DO NOT encourage piracy and DO NOT support any form of downloader/recorder designed with the help of this repository and Made for purely educational purposes.
+> We DO NOT encourage piracy and Made for purely educational purposes.

 <br>